rust-lang/nomicon/src/other-reprs.md

   type](ffi.html#the-nullable-pointer-optimization),
   `Option<T>` is guaranteed to have the same layout and ABI as `T` and is therefore also FFI-safe.
-As of this writing, this covers `&`, `&mut`, `Box`, and function pointers, all of which can never be null.
+As of this writing, this covers `&`, `&mut`, and function pointers, all of which can never be null.

 * Tuple structs are like structs with regards to `repr(C)`, as the only difference from a struct is that the fields aren’t named.